mendersoftware/mender-docs/04.Artifacts/99.Variables/docs.md

 #### MENDER_BOOT_PART_SIZE_MB

-The size of the boot partition in the generated `.sdimg` file.
+The size of the boot partition in the generated `.sdimg` or `.uefiimg` file.
 See [Configuring the partition sizes](../../devices/partition-layout#configuring-the-partition-sizes) for more information.

 #### MENDER_DATA_PART